sgsellan/sgsellan.github.io/content/posts/recruitment.md

 ![](/images/lab-logo/lab-logo-02.png)

+**Update (December 16th, 2024):** I am now processing and evaluating all PhD and postdoc applications received over the past few months.
+Thus, *I am no longer accepting new applications for any of these roles*, and anticipate to announce new open positions near the Fall of 2025.

 **Summary:** *Please apply to join my lab!
 I will be hiring PhD students in the Fall 2024 application cycle, to start working in Fall 2025, and one or more postdocs to start in late Summer or Fall 2025. **Prospective PhD Students:** Please feel free to [email me](mailto:sgs2195@columbia.edu) with any questions, and apply through the [Columbia Engineering PhD application website](https://www.gradengineering.columbia.edu/graduate-admissions/apply)! **Prospective postdocs:** please [email me](mailto:sgs2195@columbia.edu) with your CV and a one-page research plan.*

 In 2025, I will be starting my own research group as a professor at Columbia University, and I am looking to hire a fantastic set of students and postdocs to join me!